mmann1123/xr_fresh/README.md

 Why use `xr_fresh`?

 1) It is designed to be fast and efficient, using parallel processing to speed up the feature extraction process.
 2) It can run on a GPU, if available, to further speed up the process.
+See [comparison here](notebooks/time_trial.ipynb)
 3) You really should use google earth engine less!